wp-plugins/zigtrap/readme.txt

 == Installation ==

+1. Check that you are using WordPress 3.0 or greater, and PHP 5.0.0 or greater.
-1. Unzip the installer and upload the resulting 'zigtrap' folder to the `/wp-content/plugins/` directory.
+2. Unzip the installer and upload the resulting 'zigtrap' folder to the `/wp-content/plugins/` directory.
 Alternatively, go to Admin > Plugins > Add New and enter ZigTrap in the search box.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==

 = Why isn't the counter working? =

-Please deactivate and reactivate the plugin, and check that you have the latest version.
+* Please deactivate and reactivate the plugin, and check that you have the latest version.

 = Where is the counter shown? =

-On the Admin Dashboard page, at the bottom of the "Right Now" panel.
+* On the Admin Dashboard page, at the bottom of the "Right Now" panel.

+= Why do I get this error when activating?
+"Parse error: syntax error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or ‘}’ in ..." =

+* Your server is running PHP4.
+ZigTrap requires PHP5, as do all ZigPress plugins.
+PHP4 is dead.

 For further information and support, please visit [the ZigTrap home page](http://www.zigpress.com/wordpress/plugins/zigtrap/).

 == Changelog ==

+= 0.2.2 =
+* Updated readme.txt to clarify PHP5 requirement
 = 0.2.1 =
 * Fix for the problem that meant manual deactivation and reactivation was sometimes necessary to start the counter going = 0.2 =